 |Used for||Prevention and treatment of iron-deficiency anaemia|

-Anaemia caused by a lack of iron is called iron-deficiency anaemia.
+Iron-deficiency anaemia is caused by a lack of iron.
 Iron is needed to make haemoglobin which carries oxygen around in the bloodstream and is what makes red blood cells red.

-If someone has iron-deficiency anaemia, it means that there is not enough oxygen being carried around the body.
-This can cause tiredness, breathlessness, palpitations, dizziness and headache.
+If you have iron-deficiency anaemia, it means that there is a reduced amount of oxygen being carried around in your body.
+This can cause tiredness, breathlessness, dizziness, palpitations and headache.

-Iron is found naturally in certain foods, but in some conditions where people do not get enough iron from their normal diet, an iron supplement may be useful.
+Iron is found naturally in certain foods, but in conditions where people do not get enough iron from their normal diet for their body's needs, an iron supplement may be useful.

 Before taking iron supplements